 Susan studied fine art, then earned a Bachelor of Architecture degree from Penn State University.
 She has worked as an architectural designer and consultant based in Philadelphia for over thirty years.
 She brings experiences restoring her parents’ wooden boats, renovating historic buildings, gardening and raising two sons, along with her thrifty and optimistic nature to interactions with clients and contractors.

 Books brought home from the 25c damaged books room" by her mom who worked the evening shift at Book-of-the-Month Club.

 Two favorites were: Living on the Earth by Alicia Bay Laurel, Random House 'Vintage books' New York 1971; and Nomadic Furniture by James Hennessey and Victor Papane Random House 'Pantheon Books' New York 1973

 Various 1970s home decorating magazines such at "Home and Garden" featuring lemon yellow, rust and avocado green make-your-own: plant hangers, pots, light fixtures, modular storage, repurposed repainted and fabric covered everything.

 George Hovacs Lighting catalog c.
 1971 OMG!!
-(Recently donated to their company archives in exchange for a lemon cake.)
+(Recently donated to their company archives.)

-Spencer's Gifts - Inventory including blacklights, posters, inflatable furniture, and smiley face, peace and ecology sign iconic graphics on various products, lava lamps and oh so much more in a tiny store.
+Spencer's Gifts - Inventory including blacklights, posters, inflatable furniture, and smiley face, peace and ecology sign iconic graphics, lava lamps and oh so much more.

 Rosemary House a young Susanna Reppert's earth child inventory under the stairs of enchanted local herb store in Mechanicsburg PA.